munificent/game-programming-patterns/book/singleton.markdown

     Log::instance().write("Some event.");

-In order to make our `Log` class support multiple instantiation (like it originally did), we'll have to fix both the class itself and every single call site that uses it.
+In order to make our `Log` class support multiple instantiation (like it originally did), we'll have to fix both the class itself and every line of code that mentions it.
 Our convenient access isn't so convenient anymore.

 <aside name="worse">